-The device-related parameters of the system have the greatest headroom for improvement in the short term.
-For example, the external quantum efficiencies (2) of the chips range from 10% to 40%, depending on color.
-The ultimate goal is to raise the EQE of the chip
+The device-related parameters of the luminaire have the greatest headroom for improvement in the short term.
+For example, the external quantum efficiencies (2c) of the chips range from 14% to 42%, depending on color.
+The ultimate goal is to raise the EQE of the chip blend to 81%.
+However, as the diodes become more efficient, there will necessarily be more emphasis on the other luminaire losses in order to maximize overall efficiency.